 - The industry will be notified of who serves on the Academy and will be asked to refrain from filling their business name in on the award forms.

-- Votes cast by Academy members must be done in person, no proxy voting.
+- Votes cast by Academy members to change the awards platform rules and regulations must be done in person, no proxy voting.

 Band of the Year